 You’re putting a lot of effort into training aerial silks–so you want to make sure that you are training the right habits!
-It’s possible to learn dozens of tricks but not advance your technique–so even if you have been training for years, you can look like a total beginner.
-If you’re fine with that, no need to keep reading!
-We all have different goals in aerial.
-Here are a few ways you can holistically develop yourself and
+It’s possible to learn dozens of tricks but not advance your technique–so even if you have been training for years, you can look like a tangle of limbs.
+Read on to learn about subtle but powerful ways to clean up your technique and develop excellent training habits.

 1. Pose before you practice

 For any skill you practice in the air, take a moment to hold your body in a starting position.
 So, for example, if you are standing on a Russian climb about to go into a hip key, don’t launch into a hip key from your standing position.
 Release your feet, let the fabric fall to your side, engage your hollow body, breathe, and then proceed.

 My students tell me that doing this makes them far more likely to correctly execute the skill.
 I know it can be a bit intimidating to do this because your energy is used by the effort of holding yourself in place.
 However, you must be able to do this to train well.
 If you can’t hang on the fabric for a moment before practicing a skill in the air, you are not ready to do that skill in the air.
 Build confidence that you can hang for 5-10 seconds by practicing just hanging as a skill of its own!
 That way you don’t feel like you have to rush into skills.

 One of the best ways to tire yourself out, lose form, and get frustrated is to go too fast.
 Moving quickly is tempting if you feel like your energy is running out.
 However, if you do not have enough energy to practice a skill at its appropriate pace or slower, then you are not ready for the skill–and that is OK!
 Do your best to strive for slow and steady no matter how unfamiliar the skill, and if you find yourself rushing or rapidly repeating, step back, get some water, enjoy watching your classmates, and breathe.